The Memphis Tour

 The Memphis Tour is a live DVD/CD by Australian singer Guy Sebastian, released on 3 May 2008 through Sony BMG.
 The DVD features a live recording of one of Sebastian's concerts from his national tour of the same name.
-Sebastian's backing band during the tour included Steve Cropper, Donald 'Duck' Dunn and Steve Potts, members of American soul band the MGs who recorded The Memphis Album with Sebastian in 2007.
+Sebastian's backing band during the tour included Steve Cropper, Donald 'Duck' Dunn and Steve Potts, members of the American soul band the MGs, who recorded The Memphis Album with Sebastian in 2007.
 The DVD also includes a 20-minute documentary detailing the making of The Memphis Album.
-The CD featuring live audio from the same concert.
+The CD features live audio from the same concert.

 Background

-In 2007 Sebastian recorded a cover album of soul songs at Ardent Studios, Memphis with Steve Cropper, Donald 'Duck' Dunn, and Steve Potts, (a.k.a. the MGs), with Lester Snell on keyboards.
-The MGs were the Stax band who played on many of the original versions of the songs Sebastian recorded on the album.
+In 2007, Sebastian recorded a cover album of soul songs at Ardent Studios, Memphis, with Steve Cropper, Donald 'Duck' Dunn, and Steve Potts (a.k.a. the MGs), with Lester Snell on keyboards.
+The MGs were the Stax band that played on many of the original versions of the songs Sebastian recorded on the album.
 Steve Cropper was also the co-writer of three of the songs, "In the Midnight Hour", "Knock on Wood" and "(Sittin' On) The Dock of the Bay".
 Whilst recording The Memphis Album, The Mgs and Snell agreed to come to Australia to be Sebastian's backing band on his 2008 national tour.